-1.47 "Motel" defined.
-A motel is a public accommodation facility which consists of a building or group of two (2) or more detached or semi-detached buildings containing one (1) or more guest rooms, each with a separate exterior entrance, used as a room for lodging on a day-to-day basis.

-1.48 "National Sanitation Foundation International (NSF)" defined.
+- 1.47 "Motel" defined.
+A motel is a public accommodation facility which consists of a building or group of two (2) or more detached or semi-detached buildings containing one (1) or more guest rooms, each with a separate exterior entrance, used as a room for lodging on a day-to-day basis. - 1.48 "National Sanitation Foundation International (NSF)" defined.
 National Sanitation Foundation International (NSF) is an independent, not-for-profit organization that offers programs and services to augment and support the work of regulatory officials.
-This includes the development of public health standards, certification of products to those standards, and education and training in all areas of environmental health, including air, water, and food safety.

-1.49 "Non-sewered toilet" defined.
+This includes the development of public health standards, certification of products to those standards, and education and training in all areas of environmental health, including air, water, and food safety. - 1.49 "Nonsewered toilet" defined.
 A nonsewered toilet is a toilet that is not connected to a sewage disposal system.
-The term includes, without limitation, a free-standing portable toilet and a recreational vehicle and/or trailer equipped with waste holding tanks.

-1.50 "Nuisance" defined.
-A nuisance is anything which is injurious to health or offensive to the senses, so as to interfere with the comfort or endanger the health or safety of the public.
+The term includes, without limitation, a free standing portable toilet and a recreational vehicle and/or trailer equipped with waste holding tanks. - 1.50 "Nuisance" defined.
+A nuisance is anything which is injurious to health or offensive to the senses, so as to interfere with the comfort or endanger the health or safety of the public. - 1.51 "Occupational Health and Safety Administration (OSHA)" defined.

-"Order" is a written directive issued by the Health Authority which instructs the responsible person to immediately stop doing or allowing a specific action to occur at a public accommodation facility.

-1.51 "Occupational Health and Safety Administration (OSHA)" defined.
 Occupational Health and Safety Administration (OSHA) is the agency which supervises and regulates all matters relating to the protection of the safety and health of employees in conformity with the provisions of NRS 618.
-In the

-State of Nevada, this agency is the Division of Industrial Relations of the Department of Business and Industry.

-1.52 "Outbreak" defined.
-An outbreak is the occurrence of cases of a communicable disease in a community, geographic region or particular population at a rate in excess of that which is normally expected in that community, geographic region or particular population, per Nevada Administrative Code ((NAC) 441A.130).

-1.53 "Pathogenic" defined.
-Pathogenic means the ability to produce disease.

-"Person in Charge" means the individual present at a public accommodation facility who is responsible for its operation.

-1.54 "Personal hygiene items" defined.
-Personal hygiene items are consumable articles such as bars of soap, bath gel, bubble bath, shampoo, conditioner, lotion, mouthwash, toothbrushes, toothpaste, cotton swabs, cotton balls, razors, shaving cream, emery boards, combs, brushes, tweezers, feminine hygiene items, powder, etc., which that are used for personal cleanliness and/or grooming.

-1.55 "Plumbing Code (PC)" defined.
+In the State of Nevada, this agency is the Division of Industrial Relations of the Department of Business and Industry. - 1.52 "Outbreak" defined.
+An outbreak is the occurrence of cases of a communicable disease in a community, geographic region or particular population at a rate in excess of that which is normally expected in that community, geographic region or particular population (NAC 441A.130). - 1.53 "Pathogenic" defined.
+Pathogenic means the ability to produce disease. - 1.54 "Personal hygiene items" defined.
+Personal hygiene items are articles such as bars of soap, bath gel, bubble bath, shampoo, conditioner, lotion, mouthwash, toothbrushes, toothpaste, cotton swabs, cotton balls, razors, shaving cream, emery boards, combs, brushes, tweezers, feminine hygiene items, powder, etc., which are used for personal cleanliness and/or grooming. - 1.55 "Plumbing Code (PC)" defined.
 Plumbing Code means the current adopted (by the building department of the agency of jurisdiction) edition of the document entitled "Uniform Plumbing Code" published by the International Association of Plumbing & Mechanical Officials, Walnut, California and any local codes added thereto) or the 2000 International Plumbing Code, if adopted by the agency of jurisdiction.

-1.56 "Potable water" defined.
-Potable water is water that is safe for human consumption.

-1.57 "Principal" defined.
-A principal is an owner, officer, partner, member or technician of a pest control business who has qualified by examination in one or more of the categories of pest control set forth in NAC 555.280.

-1.58 "Primary principal" defined.
+- 1.56 "Potable water" defined.
+Potable water is water that is safe for human consumption. - 1.57 "Principal" defined.
+A principal is an owner, officer, partner, member or technician of a pest control business who has qualified by examination in one or more of the categories of pest control set forth in NAC 555.280. - 1.58 "Primary principal" defined.
 A primary principal is a principal who: